Bryanx/cakecutter/README.md

     }
 }
 ```
-The styleables are bound by property name, the default values are the intial values of the properties.
+The styleables are bound by property name.

 Some advantages:
 * Default values are assigned once instead of twice.